Compare & Save on Conveyancing Solicitors

-A mortgage is a loan borrowed from the bank, building society or a mortgage broker in order to purchase property.
-You will pay back your mortgage each month over the course of between 25-35 years, with added interest depending on which type of mortgage you choose.
+A mortgage is a loan borrowed from the bank, building society or a mortgage broker that you use to purchase property.
+You'll pay back your mortgage each month over the course of between 25-35 years, with added interest depending on which type of mortgage you choose.

 Your mortgage will be secured against the value of your property until the whole sum of the loan is paid off.
-If you are unable to keep up with repayments, your mortgage provider may repossess the property to make their money back, in the worst case scenario.
+If you're unable to keep up with repayments, your mortgage provider may repossess the property to make their money back.
+This is the worst case scenario, however.

 A conveyancing solicitor will liaise with your mortgage provider to help with the legal aspects of buying a house.
-We’ve compiled this guide on everything you need to know about mortgages, from the different types of mortgage to how to apply for a mortgage.
+We’ve compiled this guide on everything you need to know about mortgages, from the different types of mortgage to how to apply for one.

-A mortgage works just like any other loan, it allows you to pay the money back over a long period of time with added interest.
-A typical term for a mortgage repayment is 25 years, however the likes of 35-40-year mortgages have increased, especially amongst first-time buyers with the ever-rising house prices.
+A mortgage works like any other loan, it allows you to pay the money back over a long period of time with added interest.
+A typical term for a mortgage repayment is 25 years.
+However, the likes of 35-40-year mortgages have increased, especially amongst first-time buyers with the ever-rising house prices.

 You'll pay interest on your mortgage loan, with how much you pay depending on the base rate and which type of mortgage deal you go with.
 Interest rates can vary monthly, but a fixed-rate mortgage will mean the amount you pay monthly will remain the same.

 When looking for a mortgage, you should aim to lower the loan to value (LTV) as much as possible as the amount of mortgage you’ll be eligible for will depend on how much of a deposit you pay.
-Therefore, the larger your deposit, the more mortgage deals will be available to you.
+The larger your deposit, the more mortgage deals will be available to you.

 An LTV indicates the deposit size in proportion to the entire value of the property you wish to purchase.
 For example, if your deposit is £20,000 for a property valued at £100,000, this would give you an LTV of 80%.
 Most providers offer mortgages with a 95% LTV, although the deals offered may not be the best available.